 Rugged peaks, steep gorges, tumbling waterfalls, lush rainforest, varied wildlife, easy access, a colourful history and a range of recreational opportunities make this one of Queensland’s most popular national parks.

-Eighteen kilometres (lower section) and 27km (upper section) north-west of Cairns, in North Queensland
+18km (lower section) and 27km (upper section) north-west of Cairns, in North Queensland

 The Traditional Owners—the Djabugay Aboriginal people—welcome you to their country, a place of many stories, and ask that you respect their special place.